GGGeorgiev20/kole/README.md

 Kole is a small cross-platform, open-source build system written in C++.
 It's made to be highly customizable by storing all build settings in the configuration file (`KoleConfig.yaml`).
 You can use it if you are compiling any C/C++ projects.

-I want to note that this is a project is not indended for use on professional or large projects.
-I don't intend on updating it a lot or making it suitable for any type of projects.
+I want to note that this project is not indended for use on professional or large projects.
+I don't intend on updating it frequently or making it suitable for all types of projects.
 I have neither the time nor the will to do so.

-What I intend to use this project for is, mainly, projects which share a similar structure to mine (this project acts as an example).
+What I intend to use this project for, is mainly projects which share a similar structure to mine (this project acts as an example).
 If you share a similar structure for your projects and you like this program, I'd be glad if you use it.

 If you run into issues or need something fixed, feel free to reach out, and I’ll help out when I can.
 You’re also welcome to contribute — just let me know :)